firatfolcay/arszilla.github.io/_posts/2019-06-20-thm-ohsint.markdown

 ![Windows XP][Windows XP]

-Besides some purple grass on the left, there is nothing significant in terms of information here.
+Besides some purple grass on the left, there's nothing significant in terms of information here.
 Let's examine its metadata with `exiftool`.

 ```